Employment Background Reference Checks: How One Simple Call Can Save Your Business!

 Candidates Should Arrange Reference Calls

-Again, I’m going to break with convention here.
-Typically, employers make initial contact with potential referees, usually in writing.
-This is often a slow and ineffective process that results in the equivalent of name, rank and number.
+Typically, hiring managers contact referees in writing.
+This is a slow and ineffective process that results in the equivalent of name, rank, and number.

-You’ll find that Great Performers are good at arranging calls.
-They aren’t concerned about the risk of someone giving a negative reference, and if they think one is coming they’ll provide their side of the story first.
+Again, I’m going to break with convention here, and ask the candidate to set up Reference Calls.
+They must manage timings and relationships to ensure a smooth process.
+You’ll find Great Performers are good at arranging calls.
+They aren’t concerned about the risk of someone giving a negative reference, and if they think one is coming, they’ll provide their side of the story first.

 Always Expect a Bad Reference